kunkuntang/LK_VSCode_Snippets/README.md

 ## Release Notes

-This is the first publishing of HLSnippets.
+This is the first publishing of LKSnippets.

 ### 0.0.1